What is Trump going to say in his congressional address tonight?

 Trump hinted Monday that Ukraine would come up in tonight’s speech.
 When asked by a reporter whether the minerals deal was still possible, the president said: “I’ll let you know,” before he added: “We’re making a speech, you probably heard.”

-The president’s speech comes against the backdrop of his trade tariffs on Mexico and Canada, which go into effect Tuesday.
+The president’s speech comes against the backdrop of his trade tariffs on Mexico and Canada, which went into effect Tuesday.

 Fired civil servants, small business owners and Medicaid recipients who risk losing their healthcare have been invited to an assembly room by Democrats in an attempt to challenge Trump’s narrative of a “historic transformation” of the federal government.